 U.S. Department of Health and Human Services (HHS) - Administration for Community Living (ACL) - Administration on Aging

+Cooperative agreements under this Alzheimer’s Disease Programs Initiative (ADPI) funding opportunity announcement (FOA), are intended to support and promote the development and expansion of dementia-capable home and community-based service (HCBS) systems in States and Communities.
 There are two application options contained in this single FOA: Grants to States (Option A) and Grants to Communities (Option B).
-No entity is eligible to apply for both State and Community options.
+No entity is eligible to apply for both State and Community options and no entity is eligible to hold more than one ADPI grant at a time.
 The dementia-capable systems resulting from program activities under either option are expected to provide quality, person-centered services and supports that help individuals living with dementia and their caregiver remain independent and safe in their communities.

 Option B: Grants to Communities

 Objectives for both options can be found starting on page 8 of the NOFO.
 See Attached Files below.

 Option A (grants to states): minimum anticipated awards of $550,000, maximum awards of $750,000, for 36 months.

 Option B (grants to community-based entities): minimum anticipated awards of $900,000; maximum awards of $1,000,000, for 36 months.

 All awards made in connection with this funding opportunity will be for three-year (36-month) fully funded projects.
 In other words, the funding, in its entirety, will be made available at the time of award.